 REACH was established by members of the EU with the specific aim to improve the protection of human health and the environment through the better and earlier identification of the intrinsic properties of chemical substances.
-This is achieved by the four processes of REACH, namely the registration, evaluation, authorization and restriction of chemicals.
+This is achieved by the four processes of REACH, namely the registration, evaluation, authorisation and restriction of chemicals.

 "No data no market": The REACH Regulation places direct responsibility on industry to manage the risks from chemicals and to provide safety information on the substances.
 Manufacturers and importers are required to gather information on the properties of their chemical substances, which will allow their safe handling, and to register the information in a central database in the European Chemicals Agency (ECHA) based in Helsinki.
 The Agency is the central point in the REACH system.
-It manages the databases necessary to operate the system, co-ordinates the in-depth evaluation of suspicious chemicals and is building up a public database in which consumers and professionals can find hazard information.
+It manages the databases necessary to operate the system, co-ordinates the in-depth evaluation of suspicious chemicals and build and maintain a public database in which consumers and professionals can find hazard information.

 The Regulation also calls for the progressive substitution of the most dangerous chemicals (referred to as "substances of very high concern") when suitable alternatives have been identified.
-One of the main reasons for developing and adopting the REACH Regulation was that over the years, a large number of substances have been manufactured and placed on the market in Europe, sometimes in very high amounts.
-Despite this, there was insufficient information on the hazards that they pose to human health and the environment.
-One of the key objectives of REACH is to fill these information gaps to ensure that industry is able to assess hazards and risks of the substances, and to identify and implement the risk management measures to protect humans and the environment.
+One of the primary reasons for needing stricter regulation was that as modern technology advanced at pace, new substances were regularly being developed and introduced into the market in Europe without sufficient research data or regulatory safety control.
+Most of these new substances lacked information on the potential hazards that they might pose to human health and the environment.
+One of the key objectives of REACH was therefore to fill these information gaps to ensure that industry is able to assess hazards and risks of the substances, and to identify and implement the risk management measures to protect humans and the environment.